 Children with autism may face challenges with hyperactivity.
 Proper restraint is key, because these children often don’t know the danger of roaming around the vehicle.
 Parents should consider car seats with chest clips that the child can’t push down, as well as models with additional guards to prevent the child from unfastening their straps.
 There are also upright vests that zip up the back that may also be used for this purpose.

 Restraints can also mean challenges for children with autism who have sensory issues.
 Some children prefer a tight fit to the lighter touch of straps.
-A close-fitting vest called a Churchill, which is used with a lap and shoulder belt, is available for older children with sensory issues.
+A close-fitting vest called a Churchill, which is used with a lap and shoulder belt, is available for older children with sensory issues, who still need additional trunk support.

 Children with special needs that are physical in nature may need modifications that cannot be made to standard car seats and safety practices.